Sherlock Holmes (1984 TV series): Production

 The series was initially produced by Michael Cox, with later episodes produced by June Wyndham Davies.
 It was developed for television by screenwriter John Hawkesworth, who also wrote many of the episodes (all based on individual Doyle stories).
 Other writers to adapt Doyle's short stories in the series included Alexander Baron, Jeremy Paul, T. R. Bowen, and Alan Plater.

 Brett had been approached in February 1982 by Granada to play Holmes.
 The idea was to make a totally authentic and faithful adaptation of the character's best cases.
 Eventually Brett accepted the role and was very attentive to discrepancies between the scripts he had been given and Doyle's original stories.

 To shoot the series, a full-scale outdoor replica of Baker Street was constructed at Granada's studios in Quay Street, Manchester, which later formed a central part of the Granada Studios Tour tourist attraction, before that venue's closure in 1999.

+Most of the locations used for filming can be found in Cheshire, Liverpool and Manchester.

 The series came to an end owing to the death of Brett at the age of 61 from heart failure in 1995.
 He had suffered from ill health during filming of the later series due to adverse reactions to the medicine prescribed for depression.
 It was an affliction he was prone to, episodically, throughout his life.
 In his later life, it worsened.